wd-bootcamp/web-recap-project-4/README.md

 🚨 Make sure to run `npm run create-issues` only once for your repository.

+✅ After creating the issues to can revoke the token you created, if you do not want to let it expire

 ### Step 5: Create a GitHub Project Board

 1. **Go to your repository** on GitHub.